Custom Dictionaries Translation Services Word Databases

 Meaning: Profaning or desecrating that which is held to be sacred.

 Notes: This word is especially good at trapping even the best of spellers.
 Despite the obvious semantic relation, today's Word History shows that this word is wholly unrelated to religious.
-This explains what seems to be the metathesis (switch) of the [e] and [i]: sacrilegious vs. religious.
+This explains what seems to be the metathesis (switch) of the E and I: sacrilegious vs. religious.
 Today's word comes from sacrilege "desecration, profanation", not religious!

-In Play: In most religions it is considered sacrilegious to ustter the name of the deity.
-In fact, it might be sacrilegious to play around with this word but let's see what we can do with it: "It is considered sacrilegious to mention the name of a competitor's product in our office."
-In the world of sports, members of the all-male Augusta National Golf Club, home of the Masters Golf Tournament, still think the admission of women to the club is sacrilegious.
-Or so it would seem.
+In Play: In most religions it is considered sacrilegious to utter the name of the deity.
+The Jewish faith holds men entering the temple with the head uncovered sacrilegious, while Christians think it sacrilegious for men to enter a church with the head covered.
+In fact, it might be sacrilegious to play around with this word, but let's see what we can do with it.
+It is often used in the sense of simply "highly discouraged": "It is considered sacrilegious to mention the name of a competitor's product in our office."

 Dr. Goodword, alphaDictionary.com